mattischrome/console-blog/content/posts/civ-leaders-4/index.md

 ---
 category: Civ
-pubDate: '2023-06-22T00:00:00Z'
-tags:
-- Fun
-- Civ
-- Leaders
-- China
-- Twenty Three
+date: '2023-06-22'
+slug: civ-leaders-4
+tableOfContents: true
+tags: ["Fun", "Civ", "Leaders", "China", "Twenty Three"]
 title: 'Civ Leaders #4: Qin Shi Huang (Mandate of Heaven) of China'
-slug: civ-leaders-4
 ---
 Well, it's been a while since I wrote [my last Civ VI leader post about Amanitore of Nubia](/civ-leaders-3-amanitore-of-nubia) and there's been a whole host of new leaders and personas added to the game since then.
 Among these the number of Chinese leaders has increased from two to five.
 Therefore it's probably a good time to start writing about one of them, and where better to start than the OG himself, Qin Shi Huang.
 The recent leader pass has created a new persona for him but today we shall focus on his original version, which is now referred to in-game as his "Mandate of Heaven" persona.